Accurate and Efficient Waveform Model for Precessing Binary Black Holes: Model performance and validation

 Secondly, the upper limit of the frequency vector is set to $f_{\rm up}={\rm min}[0.3/M, 2048\,{\rm Hz}]$.
 The frequency vector we use to generate the waveform then spans from $f_{\rm low}$ to $f_{\rm up}$ with a uniform spacing of $\Delta f$.\footnote{Note the choice of the frequency vector here is to account for the duration of the signal in the time domain.
 In practice, \xode\ can compute the waveform on an arbitrary frequency grid with $f>0$ and the grid can be unevenly sampled.}

 Interestingly, we note that \xode\ can outperform \xphm\ in terms of computational efficiency when the frequency grid has a large size (corresponding to long duration in the time domain and consequently high resolution in the frequency domain).
-When $M\lesssim 60\,M_\odot$, generating the coprecessing modes is the major computational cost in \xode.
-Since we use the same coprecessing mode as \xphm\ (with additional phase calibration as described in Sec.~\ref{sec:cp_modes}), the acceleration compared to \xphm\ is thus likely due to our efficient computation of the Euler angles (Sec.~\ref{sec:fast_prec}) and potentially a more optimized code structure for twisting up.
+When $M\lesssim 60\,M_\odot$, generating the coprecessing modes is the major computational cost in \xode.\footnote{For interested readers, a breakdown of the computational cost of \xode\ is provided in the GitHub repository.} Since we use the same coprecessing mode as \xphm\ (with additional phase calibration as described in Sec.~\ref{sec:cp_modes}), the acceleration compared to \xphm\ is thus likely due to our efficient computation of the Euler angles (Sec.~\ref{sec:fast_prec}) and potentially a more optimized code structure for twisting up.
 As the size of the frequency grid decreases, \xode\ eventually hits a bottleneck set by numerically solving the ODEs and its evaluation becomes slower than \xphm.
 We note that some efficient data analysis techniques~\cite{Roulet:22, Wong:23, Edwards:23} utilizing heterodyning or relative binning~\cite{Cornish:10, Cardoso:21, Zackay:18} do not require the full resolution but only a sparsely chosen subset of frequency bins.
 When those techniques are used, \xphm\ is still the most efficient waveform generating routine, and \xode\ is slower than \xphm\ by a factor of 2 to 3, but is still efficient with a typical evaluation time of $\sim 20$\,ms.

 \teja{We now proceed to test the accuracy of \xode\ over a range of parameter space}{More important is the accuracy of \xode}.
 Ideally, we would like to validate \xode\ with NR simulations~\cite{Boyle:19} or NR surrogates~\cite{Varma:19}.
 However, existing NR waveforms are too short to capture the rich precession dynamics happening mainly in the early inspiral part (Sec.~\ref{sec:limitations_p_avg}).
 This point will be made more explicit when we discuss Figs.~\ref{fig:eg_qq_25_chiz_n7_chip_3_vs_NR} and \ref{fig:eg_qq_25_chiz_n7_chip_3_vs_SEOB}.
 Therefore, we will use \seob~\cite{Ossokine:20} as our main point of comparison with the caveat that \seob\ itself is not yet a perfect description of NR.